VijaysinghPuwar/Automating-InfoSec/Lab2_Log_Analysis/ReadMe.md

 # Lab 2 – Analyzing Logs and Other Administrators’ Tasks

-This repository contains the work for **Lab 2** of *CYB 631: Automating Information Security with Python and Shell Scripting* at Pace University.
-The lab builds upon the basics from Lab 1 and introduces more advanced **PowerShell scripting** concepts such as arrays, modules, event logs, and system administration automation.
+This lab builds upon the basics from Lab 1 and introduces more advanced **PowerShell scripting** concepts such as arrays, modules, event logs, and system administration automation.

----

-## 📘 Course Information
-- **Course:** CYB 631 – Automating Information Security with Python and Shell Scripting
-- **Instructor:** Prof. Alex Tsekhansky
-- **Student:** Vijaysingh Puwar
-- **Date:** September 12, 2025

 ---